-Today’s POP RESCUE is the 2003 second album from Sophie Ellis-Bextor – Shoot From The Hip
+Today’s POP RESCUE from a fate unknown is the 2003 second album from Sophie Ellis-Bextor – Shoot From The Hip

 Having adored her first album (Read My Lips), the singles, and all the remixes her label could throw at me, I found this album hard to buy.